Code-Explode-Studios/Unity-Camera-Gizmo-Utility/README.md

-# Unity Custom Camera Gizmo
+# Unity Custom Camera Gizmo & Speed Controller
-A simple Editor extension that replaces the default Unity Camera gizmo with a custom 3D mesh and adds a persistent frustum visualization.
+A simple Editor extension that replaces the default Unity Camera gizmo with a custom 3D mesh, adds a persistent frustum visualization, and includes an interactive Scene View overlay for real time control.

 ## Features
-Custom Mesh Support: Uses a custom `.fbx` (designed in Blender) as the camera icon.
+Custom Mesh Support : Uses a custom `.fbx` (designed in Blender) as the camera icon.
+Interactive Overlay : Toggle the gizmo, change colors, and adjust camera speed directly in the Scene View.
+Integrated Speed Control : Built in slider and field to control the Scene View movement speed.
-Auto-Scaling: Uses `HandleUtility.GetHandleSize` so the gizmo remains readable regardless of zoom level.
+Auto-Scaling : Uses `HandleUtility.GetHandleSize` so the gizmo remains readable regardless of zoom level.
+Persistent Settings : Automatically saves your colors, speed, and toggle state across Unity sessions.
-Persistent Frustum:** Draws the camera frustum even when the camera is not selected.
+Persistent Frustum : Draws the camera frustum even when the camera is not selected.

 ## Installation
-1. Import this project in your Unity Project.
+1. Import this project into your Unity Project.
-2. The script will automatically find the mesh and apply it to all cameras in the scene.
+2. Ensure the script and the `CAMERA GIZMO.fbx` are in the same folder.
+3. Open the Overlays menu in the Scene View (three-dot menu) and enable the Camera Gizmo Controller.

 ## Customization
-You can adjust the following static variables in the script:
+Most settings are now adjusted via the Scene View overlay.
+However, you can still adjust the following static variables in the script:
-GizmoColor: Change the color of the 3D Mesh.
+GizmoScale: Change the base scale of the 3D Mesh.
-FrustumColor: Change the color of the frustum lines.
 GizmoRotationOffset: Adjust if your Blender model is imported with different axes.